nd-crane/trusted_ke/coref/README.md

 ### s2e-coref:

 **Input:** CoNLL-12 formatted data.
-See coref/s2e-coref/format_conll.py to see how it is transformed to CoNLL-12 format.
-This is currently different from the format_conll.py in ASP, but may get moved later to consolidate.\
+See our process for transforming and annotating the FAA data to follow CoNLL-12 format [here](../data/conll_12_format_processing), and the final faa.conll file [here](../data/FAA_data/faa.conll)\
 Like ASP, s2e-coref also has a minimize.py script which transforms the CoNLL-12 formatted data to jsonlines.
-See coref/s2e-coref/data for both formats of data.
+See [s2e-coref/data](s2e-coref/data) for both formats of data.

 s2e-coref sees each record separately and may create coreferences across multiple sentences in a record.